fknop/vscode-npm/README.md

 ## Contribute

-Report a bug or a suggestion by posting an issue on the git repository (https://github.com/fknop/vscode-npm).
+Report a bug or a suggestion by posting an issue on the [git repository](https://github.com/fknop/vscode-npm).